chillllama/shared/README.md

 # Shared Repository

-This repository contains the logo and icon for the project.
+This repository contains assets and media for general use in the Chillllama system.

 ## Image